mozilla-services/contile/test-engineering/contract-tests/partner/README.md

 ### Records

-**GET**: Endpoint to retrieve all historical Contile request records.
+**GET**: Endpoint to retrieve all historical Contile request records with a counter.

 Example: